gawbul/gawbul/README.md

 #### - ⚡ Fun fact: ...

 I worked as a [Security Operative and Bouncer](https://professionalsecurityuk.com) for over 11 years.
-I am a boxer, martial artist and yogi.
+I am a pugilist, martial artist and yogi.